Thomas Skat Rørdam: Bishop of Zealand

 When Bruun Juul Fog retired as Bishop of Zealand in 1895, Rørdam was chosen has his successor.
 Many of the diocese's priests had expressed a desire for him to fill the position, though there is speculation that the position was originally offered to the then bishop of the Diocese of Funen, Harald August Edvard Stein, rejected the offer.
 Rørdam was ordained on 15 April 1895.

 Shortly after becoming Bishop, Rørdam established the Copenhagen Church Foundation (Danish: det Kjøbenhavnske Kirkefond).
 Rørdam also then became the director of Princess Charlotte Amalie of Denmark's foundation, as well as a council member for the church's seminary, the Vilhelmine-Stiftelsen foundation, and det Kongelige Vajsenhus.

-While he had been a provost at Holmen Church, Rørdam had published a proposal which took a more relaxed view on the sacraments of baptism and communion in collaboration with then professor Fredrik Nielsen.
-These reforms were now entrusted to him as Bishop of Zealand, and he was tasked with producing a new alter book based on the revisions to the sacraments made by the church council.
+While he had been a provost at Holmen Church, Rørdam had published a proposal that took a more relaxed view on the sacraments of baptism and communion in collaboration with then professor Fredrik Nielsen.
+These reforms were now entrusted to him as Bishop of Zealand, and he was tasked with producing a new altar book based on the revisions to the sacraments made by the church council.
 He was a member of the private committee which presented a proposal for the instatement of a new publication hymnal, Hymnal for Church and Home (Danish: Salmebog for Kirke og Hjem).
 As bishop, it was his role to oversee the final revision of the Hymnal for Church and Home.
 He was also involved in the preparation of the Roskilde Convention's hymnal.

-On his 25th anniversary as a priest in 1894, Rørdam was honored an inducted as a Commander of the Order of the Danneborg, second class.
+On his 25th anniversary as a priest in 1894, Rørdam was honored and inducted as a Commander of the Order of the Danneborg, second class.
 He was elevated to the status of Commander, first class in 1898 and in 1900 was designated as the bishop of the order.
 In 1904, he received the Dannebrogordenens Hæderstegn.